 College and University Computing.
 The entire campus is linked via a high-speed network and is connected to the internet.
-The College has computer labs reserved for use exclusively by engineering students.
-Access to the workstations in these labs is provided 24 hours a day, 7 days a week, with proper authorization of the student's Wildcard.
 The College also provides virtual desktop which allows students to run Engineering software remotely.
 IT support is provided by UNIT, the University's IT group, as well as the College's IT group with a walk-in, on-line, and telephone help desk system.

 Software and Departmental Computing.
 The analysis and simulation software Matlab and Mathcad, spreadsheet package Excel, drawing packages SolidWorks and AutoCad, and data acquisition software LabView are available for use.
-In addition to this, each department has its own computers and workstations in classrooms and laboratories.
+In addition to this, some departments have their own computers and workstations in classrooms and laboratories.
 Besides computers for data acquisition and control in the laboratories, special purpose computer software is installed on computers throughout the College.
 For example, the Chemical Engineering Department uses ASPEN-PLUS for simulation of its chemical process systems and makes the software available in computer classrooms.
 The Civil Engineering Department has a number of industry-specific software packages installed on its computers including STAAD and SIM_Traffic.
 SIMULINK and PSpice are used among many other packages in the Electrical and Computer Engineering Department.
 In the Mechanical Engineering Department the students use ANSYS, Fluent, and ADAMS for finite element, computational fluid dynamics, and solid-body simulations.